Your 5-Step WordPress Maintenance Checklist

 If you are currently paying less than a cup of java for your hosting each month, then you are probably not with the best company.
 In fact, I’ll go so far as to say, you definitely are not in the right place.
 Maybe the company has other plans, but the plan you are on, is trouble waiting to happen.
 Choose the best hosting possible.
 You are still doing all the maintenance yourself and troubleshooting , but at least you have a pretty good foundation.
 I recommend FlyWheel for stable, Managed WordPress Hosting.

 We manage our own server at Liquid Web, meaning that we have full control over what websites are there, we have robust security in place and you have personalized service.
+Our care & support plans are top notch and we take great pride in knowing our clients can count on us to take care of everything so they can focus on their business… and not maintaining their website.

 Do you want to be proactive, keep your website up to date and be prepared for any technical issues that come up?
 Or, are you the reactive type who is only going to take action where there is a problem that arises?